ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
+* `identityConfigMap` (object)
+	* description: IdentityConfigMap is the configMap from which the identity of the ACTIVE server in the ServerSet is read.
+The configMap should be created separately.
+The serverset only reads the status from it.
+If it does not find it, it sets
+	// the first server as the ACTIVE.
+	* properties:
+		* `keyName` (string)
+			* description: KeyName the key name in the configMap from which the identity of the ACTIVE server in the ServerSet is read.
+		* `name` (string)
+			* description: Name of the configMap from which the identity of the ACTIVE server in the ServerSet is read.
+		* `namespace` (string)
+			* description: Namespace of the configMap from which the identity of the ACTIVE server in the ServerSet is read.
 * `replicas` (integer)
 	* description: The number of servers that will be created.
 Cannot be decreased once set, only increased.
 	* minimum: 1.000000